LTUC/prep-course-std/Day07/Task/README.md

 1. Header for navigating to any other pages.
 2. Main will be empty for today's task.
 3. Footer will have some social media links with copyright.

+## Submission Instructions:
+- When your work is complete and ready for submission, push to the `constructor` branch.
+- Create a pull request.
+- Deploy to the Github pages.
+- Submit the pull request and deployed version (Live URL) links.
+- Merge `constructor` with the main branch.
+- What observations or questions do you have about what you’ve learned so far?
+- How long did it take you to complete this assignment?
+And, before you started, how long did you think it would take you to complete this assignment?